|

 MODERN WAR DOGS

-From U.S. Army Scout dogs to canine Navy SEAL paratroopers, the dog that got Osama Bin Laden, and how K9 Corps military dogs serve democracy around the world.
+From U.S. Army Scout dogs to canine paratroopers, see how K9 Corps military dogs serve democracy around the world from 2019 to today.

 The German Shepherd in action here is a larger, heavier breed most often used for ground offensives.
 The German Shepherd was made famous by Rin Tin Tin but is generally used as depicted in this training exercise in Afghanistan.